Federal Government Shutdown Frequently Asked Questions

 FAQ

-If Congress does not pass government spending legislation by Oct.
-1, the government’s authority to spend money will expire and the federal government will shut down.
+As Congress did not pass government spending legislation by Oct.
+1, the government’s authority to spend money expired and the federal government shut down.

 The length of a shutdown will depend on how soon Congress passes legislation.